About me

 I grew up between two cultures and as an adult I count four countries and cultures as part of who I am.
 Should you count yourself among those with a multicultural upbringing and life, I offer specific insight and understanding for the issues that might arise as a result of your background.
 The term Third Culture Kid (*) has evolved to define a growing number of people who grow up between cultures, either as a result of parental choice or as a result of hardship in the parents’ country of origin.

-My experience as a volunteer at the Benioff Children’s Hospital in Oakland, California, has also prepared me for working with children and adolescents in a hospital setting.
-It is the most beautiful experience to see joy spread accross a child’s face despite illness and suffering.
+My experience as a volunteer at the Benioff Children’s Hospital in Oakland, California, has also helped me prepare for working with children and adolescents in a hospital setting.
+It is the most beautiful experience to see joy spread accross a child’s face in the midst of illness and suffering.

 Education and training